woshilaiceshide/scala-cflow/README.md

 Currently, it just contains a class named `'woshilaiceshide.cflow.line.Line[R]'`:

-* let you write asynchronous logics in a synchronous way without any nested braces.
+* let you write asynchronous logics in a synchronous way **without any nested braces**.

 * provides an convenient `'ask'` instead of `'akka.pattern.ask'`.
 Especially, the `'akka.pattern.ask'` will provides nothing meaningful when facing timeouts.